Tsun0193/nxGREG/documents/extract-component-entity-contract-list.md

    - All layers DEPEND_ON their next layer

 2. **Data Access Pattern**: For DAOs:
-   - Create ACCESSES relationship for each DAO with its target tables
+   - Create **individual ACCESSES relationship for each table** (do not bundle tables in arrays)
-   - Include operation types (READ, WRITE, UPDATE, DELETE)
+   - Include operation type (READ, WRITE, UPDATE, DELETE) in each relationship
+   - Example: If DAO accesses 3 tables, create 3 separate ACCESSES relationships

 3. **Navigation Pattern**: For Actions:
    - Create FORWARDS_TO for each forward destination